The location of the Archipelago of Madeira in the North Atlantic ocean is ideal for watching some cetaceans passing by on their migratory routes.

 Rare species in Madeira archipelago:

-If you wish, you may print the Madeira Sea Mammals Checklist on this page.
+If you wish, you may print the Madeira Sea Mammals Checklist.
+Just click on it!

 Join Madeira Wildlife Monthly Newsletter.
 All the updates on your email every month.